zh320/realtime-semantic-segmentation-pytorch/README.md

 - [LEDNet](models/lednet.py) [^lednet]
 - [LinkNet](models/linknet.py)[^linknet]

 If you want to use encoder-decoder structure with pretrained encoders, you may refer to: segmentation-models-pytorch[^smp].
 This repo also provides easy access to SMP.
-Just modify the [config file](configs/my_config.py) to (e.g. if you want to use DeepLabv3Plus with ResNet-101 as backbone)
+Just modify the [config file](configs/my_config.py) to (e.g. if you want to train DeepLabv3Plus with ResNet-101 backbone as teacher model to perform knowledge distillation)
 ```
 self.model = 'smp'
 self.encoder = 'resnet101'